DanielLiCodes/ABC-Database/README.md

 > * **Delete** - given an id, Using the hash algorithm, it will find the data stored at the location and delete it.

+> * **Database Manager** - This class sets and determines if an account has permission to access and modify a database.
+A database manager will be able to create and pull a database.

+> * **Databases** - There are three data structure types within our database, a linkedList, a Hashtable, and an array.
+Each of these can be populated by eaithera stringNode or a JSONNode.

+> * **DatabaseNodes** - As stated above, there are two databaseNodes, String and JSON.
+Theses nodes come with a set of add, get, set, and remove functions which allows a database Manager to maniuplate individual pieces of data in a sata structure.

  # Phase II